 - A. Trees.
 Trees shall be provided as follows: - 1.
 Residential Single-Family Districts.
 A minimum of two trees per lot and if part of a Planned Development then trees may be provided in common areas in addition to the two provided on each residential lot. - a.
 One of the required trees must be oriented to the street. - b.
 One of the required trees must be a passive solar-oriented tree (Deciduous) or a wind buffer-oriented tree (Evergreen). - 2.
 Multi-Family Residential and Mixed-Use Districts.
-A minimum of one tree per unit; - 3.
+A minimum of one tree per unit - 3.
 Commercial, Office, Business Park, and Regional Business Park Districts.
 A minimum of one tree for every 2,000 square feet of lot coverage; - 4.
 Industrial Districts.
-A minimum of one tree for every 5,000 square feet of lot coverage; - 5.
+A minimum of one tree for every 510,000 square feet of lot coverage (Trees required in other sections of this code, such as parking lot trees or street trees, shall count toward the satisfaction of this requirement).
+TDZ57 - 5.
 Planned Development Districts.
-For requirements in single-family residential development see Residential Single-Family Districts, for multi-family and mixed-use development see Residential Multi-Family and Mixed-Use Districts, and for commercial and employment development see Commercial and Employment Districts above;
+For requirements in single-family residential development see Residential Single-Family Districts, for multi-family and mixed-use development see Residential Multi-Family and Mixed-Use Districts, and for

-6. Trees planted near public curbs or sidewalks shall be installed in a manner that minimizes physical damage to the curbs, gutters, sidewalks, and other public improvements;
+- commercial and employment development see Commercial and Employment Districts above.; - 6.
+Trees planted near public curbs or sidewalks shall be installed in a manner that minimizes physical damage to the curbs, gutters, sidewalks, and other public improvements.